cathy810218/Leetcode-Sol/Easy/ValidParen.md

 You will need a data structure to hold your characters then track if they match.
 A good way to do is with Stack.
 (Last in, first out) Think about this case: '{}()[]'

-1. Find all the open parentheses and pu
+First find all the open parentheses, and push the open parentheses to the stack.

 ````java
 Stack<Character> stack = new Stack<>();